Ricky5panish/ICMP-Shellcode-Loader/README.md

 The shellcode loader is currently developed for Windows and the C2 software for Linux systems.

 ## Requirements
-- Windows OS
+- Windows OS (as your target machine and for compiling the shellcode loader)
-- Linux OS or download pre-compiled [icmp-c2-server](https://github.com/Ricky5panish/ICMP-Shellcode-Loader/files/10926916/icmp-c2-server.zip)
+- Linux OS (as your local attacking machine and for compiling the C2 program or download the pre-compiled [icmp-c2-server](https://github.com/Ricky5panish/ICMP-Shellcode-Loader/files/10926916/icmp-c2-server.zip))
-- GoLand IDE
+- GoLand IDE (or any other IDE or code editor with go extension you like)
 - Metasploit (to generate shellcodes)
 - VPS (only for C&C over internet)

 ## How to build
 - insert the IP of your VPS in the icmp-sc-loader
-- build icmp-sc-loader on Windows
+- build icmp-sc-loader on/for Windows
-- build icmp-c2-server static on Linux (build with CGO_ENABLED=0 and -ldflags '-extldflags "-static"') or download pre-compiled [icmp-c2-server](https://github.com/Ricky5panish/ICMP-Shellcode-Loader/files/10926916/icmp-c2-server.zip)
+- build icmp-c2-server static on/for Linux (build with CGO_ENABLED=0 and -ldflags '-extldflags "-static"') or download pre-compiled [icmp-c2-server](https://github.com/Ricky5panish/ICMP-Shellcode-Loader/files/10926916/icmp-c2-server.zip)

 <img src="https://user-images.githubusercontent.com/79810730/223784387-a94cffea-f29d-4463-97ef-067c42e40b95.PNG" alt="static compile" style="width:50%;"/>